 Art, MFA MFA

 Take your passion for studio art to the next level.
-With our program, you are supported in your creative pursuits as you advance your skills and prepare for a professional career in art.
+With our art masters program, you are supported in your creative pursuits as you advance your skills and prepare for a professional career in art.
 And you won’t be alone.
 We are a strong community of artists.

-The MFA in Art is an excellent fit for those seeking to deepen their knowledge and skills in a supportive and collaborative environment.
+The Art MFA is an excellent fit for those seeking to deepen their knowledge and skills in a supportive and collaborative environment.
 Our program is led by renowned faculty who are active in the art world and committed to helping you achieve your goals.
 With a low student-to-faculty ratio and dedicated studio space, you’ll receive personalized mentorship and room to create as you grow as an artist and develop your own artistic voice.

 Program Type